 Student use of artificial intelligence

-Explore how students may use artificial intelligence in a way that supports their learning and doesn’t breach the expected behaviours of academic integrity.
+Explore how students can use artificial intelligence in ways that support their learning and does not breach the expected behaviours of academic integrity.

-At Te Herenga Waka—Victoria University of Wellington, we are watching the development of improved artificial intelligence (AI) with the same fascination that many others have.
+At Te Herenga Waka—Victoria University of Wellington, we are watching the development of improved artificial intelligence (AI) with the same fascination as many others.

 Guidelines for student use of AI

-The University has developed the following guidelines to help students use AI in a way that supports their learning and doesn’t breach the expected behaviours of academic integrity.
+The University has developed the following guidelines to help students use AI in a way that supports their learning and does not breach the expected behaviours of academic integrity.

 Understand what AI is

 AI is the simulation of human intelligence by computers.
-It does this through recognising patterns but does not ‘think’ in the way we understand thinking.
+It recognises patterns to produce responses, but it does not ‘think’ in the way we think.

 Many of us use AI in our day-to-day life, but these tools are rapidly evolving.
-This includes using Google search, ChatGPT, digital assistants like Siri, image creation software, and assistive technology like text-to-speech software.
+Examples of AI tools are Google search, ChatGPT, digital assistants like Siri, image creation software, and assistive technologies like text-to-speech software.

-There are also plenty of apps that support academic work too—like SciSpace Copilot, which helps translate texts into plain English.
+There are also plenty of apps that support academic work, such as SciSpace Copilot, which helps translate texts into plain English.

 Consider how you are using AI

 When used well, AI can be a great tool to support your learning.
 It can help you develop ideas, translate languages, generate images, create a waiata, or summarise texts.
-AI stops being a good idea when you are not learning, and the AI is doing too much of the work.
+AI stops being helpful when you are no longer learning, and it's doing too much of the work for you.

-Remember that using AI when it’s not permitted on a piece of work might breach the ethical standards of academic integrity.
+Remember that using AI when it’s not permitted in a piece of work might breach the ethical standards of academic integrity.

 Get to know the AI tools available

-AI technology can help make learning more accessible.
-Take time to consider what tools you are using so that you can use the right tool for the right process.
-Some AI can support writing or the rapid development of artifacts in the creative disciplines, while others can help you summarise ideas or test your knowledge.
+AI technology can make learning more accessible.
+Take time to consider what tools you're using so that you can use the right tool for the right process.
+Some AI can support writing or the rapid development of artifacts in creative disciplines, while others can help you summarise ideas or test your knowledge.
 There’s also AI specifically designed to help support you if you have additional learning needs.

 Take time to understand expectations around the use of AI